lexogrine/hud-manager/README.md

 By default, Lexogrine HUD Manager runs on port 1349.
 During startup, if it detects that this port is being used by other process, it will use a randomly chosen port instead.
 After startup, you may want to check if the config files are loaded into CS:GO in the Settings tab (more info below).

-When setting up the Manager for an upcoming match, it is recommended to follow the points in following order: Teams -> Players -> Matches -> HUDs.
+When setting up the Lexogrine HUD Manager for an upcoming match, it is recommended to follow the points in following order: Teams -> Players -> Matches -> HUDs.

 ### Teams

 This section is for additional data display in HUDs and the Lexogrine HUD Manager itself.
-It's an interface connected with a database that allows quick edits of any team's info (name, logo, country flag).
+It's an interface connected with a database that allows you to quickly edit any information about the team (name, logo, country flag).

 ### Players